bitagoras/xtype/README.md

 * Basic boolean, integer, floating point data types and strings
 * Arrays, multi-dimensional arrays
-* Structured types, struct arrays
 * Lists of arbitrary elements with mixed types
 * Objects or dictionaries with key/value pairs for arbitrary elements
 * Unlimited hierarchy levels
 * Open lists allow to append elements sequentially to a log file while the syntax is valid and complete after every update.
 * All elements start with printable ASCII characters and have a defined end, which makes it suitable for protocols of data streams.
+* The data elements can be parsed very fast without a stack.

 ### Possible format extensions by user-defined footnotes (meta information)

+* Definition of structs
 * Table of contents
-* Fast random access to certain sub-elements in big files
+* Fast random access to sub-elements in big files
 * Fast deletion and addition of elements in big files
 * Chunk data mode for efficient writing and reading of big files
 * Checksums for integrity checks